-I'm Jessica, a Registered Dietitian, Sports Performance Dietitian, Sports Nutritionist, Professional Kinesiologist, CSEP-Clinical Exercise Physiologist, CSEP-High Performance Specialist, NCCP- Swim Coach, NCCP-Triathlon Coach (in training), and triathlete for 11 years and counting.
+I'm Jessica, a Registered Dietitian, Sports Performance Dietitian, Sports Nutritionist, Professional Kinesiologist, CSEP-Clinical Exercise Physiologist, CSEP-High Performance Specialist, NCCP-Swim Coach, NCCP-Triathlon Coach, and triathlete for 11 years and counting.

 I help athletes learn how to fuel and lift for their sport so they have more energy and feel stronger and faster.